 Wish Me Well (2026)

-We participated in Wish Me Well, a sculpture by Dutch artist Lara Schnitger.
+We recently participated in Wish Me Well, a sculpture created by Dutch artist Lara Schnitger.
 She invited ten Amsterdam-based feminist organisations to create flags and slogans which are incorporated into her 7-meter installation at the NDSM wharf.
 The work is inspired by women's monuments, street protests, and a wishing well in Los Angeles' Chinatown.
 It serves as a symbolic meeting place for feminist groups and the public, and invites reflection, participation, and collective action.

 Photos by LNDW Studio and Maarten Nauw